OpenIPC/PixelPilot_rk/README.md

  eg the average video bitrate or RSSI or FPS.
 * `PopupWidget` - displays a stacked pop-ups with text facts which fade-away after timeout.
 * `DebugWidget` - displays debug information (name, type, tags, value) about fact(s)
+* `IconSelectorWidget` - display a icon based on a fact's value

 Specific widgets expect quite concrete facts as input: